 Whether you play a sport, use repetitive movements of your arm during your favorite pass time, or have a physically demanding job, you should be able to identify potential risks.
 A set of steps to alleviate injury risk might be as follows:

 Before engaging in any physical activity, you should do some light warm up exercises such as stretching and cardio.
 After your activity, gradually reduce your heart rate through cool-down exercise including stretching and yoga.
-Undergoing deep heat applications with the T•Shellz Wrap® - especially before activity/exercise - will increase elasticity in your tissue fibres and increase your range of motion.
+Undergoing treatments with the T•Shellz Wrap® - especially before activity/exercise - will increase elasticity in your tissue fibres and increase your range of motion.
 This, in turn, will reduce your risk of re-injuring the area during activity; minimizing re-injury is key to an accelerated recovery!

 Having a limited range of motion of your arm/elbow limits the overall performance of your body.
 Cross-training will help prepare your body for activity.
 Try something that doesn't rely on the same muscles you use for your main sport or activity.
 Swimming, running, cycling, yoga, and lower body resistance training can be very good for your overall health.